-Vet Nurse Unicorn (VNU) Required For Happy Veterinary Practice in NW London
+Vet Nurse Unicorn (VNU) Required For Practice in NW London

-Do you like to order, protocols and things run smoothly?
+Do you like using protocols and checklists, so things run smoothly?

-Would you enjoy taking a trainee nurse under your wing and passing on your skills, so you help grow the next generation of Veterinary Nurses?
+Are you a clinical coach who loves taking trainee nurses under your wing and passing on your skills, so you help grow the next generation?

 If the answer is yes to any of these questions, then please read on…

-In terms of what we are like as a clinical practice, we think of ourselves as like a family doctor.
+In terms of what we are like as a clinical practice, we think of ourselves as being a bit like a family doctor.
 We are definitely here to help the local community and their pets.
-We believe only the best is good enough for the animals we work with and we like to do our jobs to a high standard.
+We believe in giving clients the time and attention they need to make good decisions for their pets and in building strong relationships with clients and each other.

 One of the biggest challenges any vet clinic faces is ensuring things get started on time.
 We’re no different, so you’ll need to be confident enough to chase our vets to get started and keep things running smoothly.